simeoncloud/Baseline/README.md

 [How to: Require MFA for access from untrusted networks with Conditional Access](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/untrusted-networks)

-## MSGraph\DeviceAppManagement\AndroidManagedAppProtections\Protect Policy Managed Client Apps on Unmanaged Android Devices.json
+## MSGraph\DeviceAppManagement\AndroidManagedAppProtections\Baseline - Protect Policy Managed Client Apps on Unmanaged Android Devices.json
 *Intune > Apps > App protection policies (Platform = Android)*

 **What does this do?**